-- Assessing management's determination of its areas of interest for consistency with the definition in AASB 6 Exploration and Evaluation of Mineral Resources ("AASB 6"); - Assessing the Group's rights to tenure for a sample of tenements; - Testing the Group's additions to capitalised exploration costs for the year by evaluating a sample of recorded expenditure for consistency to underlying records, the capitalisation requirements of the Group's accounting policy and the requirements of AASB 6; - Reviewing acquisition agreements for projects acquired during the period and assessment of the calculation of the deemed consideration with underlying information inputs including share price with the terms of the acquisition agreement; - By testing the status of the Group's tenure and planned future activities, reading board minutes and enquiries with management we assessed each area of interest for one or more of the following circumstances that may indicate impairment of the capitalised exploration costs: - The licenses for the rights to explore expiring in the near future or are not expected to be renewed; - Substantive expenditure for further exploration in the area of interest is not budgeted or planned; - Decision or intent by the Group to discontinue activities in the specific area of interest due to lack of commercially viable quantities of resources; and

-Key Audit Matter How our audit addressed the Key Audit Matter Data indicating that, although a development in the specific area is likely to proceed, the carrying amount of the exploration asset is unlikely to be recovered in full from successful development or sale.
-We assessed the appropriateness of the related disclosures in note 6 to the financial report.
+- Assessing management's determination of its areas of interest for consistency with the definition in AASB 6 Exploration and Evaluation of Mineral Resources ("AASB 6"); - Assessing the Group's rights to tenure for a sample of tenements; - Testing the Group's additions to capitalised exploration costs for the year by evaluating a sample of recorded expenditure for consistency underlying records, the capitalisation requirements of the Group's accounting policy and the requirements of AASB 6; - By testing the status of the Group's tenure and planned future activities, reading board minutes and enquiries with management we assessed each area of interest for one or more of the following circumstances that may indicate impairment of the capitalised exploration costs: - The licenses for the rights to explore expiring in the near future or are not expected to be renewed; - Substantive expenditure for further exploration in the area of interest is not budgeted or planned; - Decision or intent by the Group to discontinue activities in the specific area of interest due to lack of commercially viable quantities of resources; and - Data indicating that, although development in the specific area is likely to proceed, the carrying amount of the exploration asset is unlikely to be recovered in full from successful development or sale. - We assessed the appropriateness of the related disclosures in note 6 to the financial report.